 Percentages of incidence have changed slightly due to the movement of service areas and jurisdictions based on the OMB designations and changing disease incidence by region.
-The new RFGP has been revised to reflect these changes in percentage.
+The 2005 RFGP was revised to reflect these changes in percentage.
 Adjustments in the contract amounts will be made each year to reflect changes in the percentage of AIDS cases in each region.